Uprising of Bolotnikov: Causes

 By the end of the 16th century, serfdom was forming in Russia.
 The discontent of the peasants, caused by the intensification of feudal oppression, was expressed in the uprisings of the monastery peasants at the end of the 16th century, the mass exodus to the southern regions during the famine of 1601–1603.
-In 1603 there was a major uprising of slaves and peasants under the command of Khlopok Kosolap.
+In 1603 there was a major uprising of slaves and peasants under the command of Khlopko Kosolap.

 After the death of False Dmitry I, rumors spread around Moscow that it was not Dmitry who was killed in the palace, but someone else.
 These rumors made Vasily Shuisky's position very precarious.
 There were many dissatisfied with the boyar king, and they grabbed the name of Dmitry.
 Some – because they sincerely believed in his salvation; others – because only this name could give the fight against Shuisky a "legitimate" character.

 The enslavement of the peasants, the introduction of the "fixed years" by Fyodor Ioannovich, political instability, hunger – as a result of this, the uprising was clearly anti-boyar.